mpiorowski/svelte-init/README.md

   --shadow: 0 0 0 0px #fff, 0 0 0 0px #fff, 0 1px 3px 0 rgb(0 0 0 / 0.1), 0 1px 2px -1px rgb(0 0 0 / 0.1);
 }
 ```

-## Contributing

-Every contribution is really appreciated, and new ideas are welcome, but please remember, that we want to keep it simple :).
-All new features can be discussted [here](https://github.com/mpiorowski/svelte-init/discussions).